 Bitcoin Vs Binance Coin: Future Predictions

 Naturally, the sudden surge in BNB’s price made any existing price forecasts somewhat redundant.
 However, most leading crypto platforms have endeavoured to re-evaluate things.
-Bitcoin has also experienced record growth in the opening of 2021, so future predictions are where the competition of Bitcoin vs Binance Coin really heats up.
+Bitcoin has also experienced record growth in 2021, so future predictions are where the competition of Bitcoin vs Binance Coin really heats up.

-It’s safe to say that BTC has some fairly positive forecasts for 2021.
-TradingBeasts, for example, predicts that Bitcoin will hold onto its recent price surge and continue to trade well above an average price of $40,000 for the rest of the year, climbing steadily to $46,143 by December.
-These are average prices but the platform predicts that BTC could reach as high as $57,000 before the year is out.
+It’s safe to say that BTC has some fairly positive forecasts for 2022.
+TradingBeasts, for example, predicts that Bitcoin will trade at $71,294.191 by December 2022.
+These are average prices but the platform predicts that BTC could reach as high as $87,000 before the year is out.

 One of the more optimistic predictions comes from The Economy Forecast Agency.
-The platform believes that BTC will not only hold its recent growth, but actually continue on a similar trajectory, breaking $100,000 per token by the end of the year.
+The platform believes that BTC will not only hold its recent growth, but actually continue on a similar trajectory, breaking $93,299 per token by the end of 2022.

 DigitalCoinPrice has been quick out of the blocks with its revised Binance Coin price prediction.
-The platform has the coin’s impressive bull run tapering off slightly in the run-up to the summer, before rallying again to $435 in September.
-The platform then sees Binance Coin finishing the year at $372.51 - an increase of almost 44% on its price at the time of writing.
+The platform sees Binance Coin finishing the year of 2022 at $893.57.

-Once again, The Economy Forecast Agency is remarkably bullish on Binance Coin, with its analysis suggesting that BNB will more than double in price between now and the end of the year, closing December on a high of $696.
+Once again, The Economy Forecast Agency is remarkably bullish on Binance Coin, with its analysis suggesting that BNB will be closing December on a high of $753.

 Bitcoin Vs Binance Coin: What the Experts Say